chrisbuckley/altitude-2017-lb-workshop/README.md

   ###########################################
 ```

-Let's upload this as `main-blog.vcl` so we can use this backend for our blog:
+Let's upload this as `main-blog` so we can use this new configuration and backend for our blog:

 `curl -vs -H "Fastly-Key: ${API_KEY}" -X POST -H "Content-Type: application/x-www-form-urlencoded" --data "name=main-blog&main=true" --data-urlencode "content@main.vcl" https://api.fastly.com/service/${SERVICE_ID}/version/3/vcl | jq`